Nielius/Yanki/README.md

 Yanki is *less expressive* than Anki itself ---
 The easy format comes at a price: not all of Anki's advanced features are available.
-For example, with the formatless (???) format, you can only provide two fields (a question and an aswer).
+For example, with the markdown format, you can only provide two fields (a question and an aswer), and you can use only one model (= note type).
 The YAML format offers more expressiveness, but still not as much as Anki itself.
 However, for many purposes, I find I don't really need all Anki's advanced formatting options